tomlof/pylearn-epac/doc/guidelinesEn.md

 General guideline
 ==================

-- Function is better to be smaller (there may be problems since 25 lines)
+- Function is better to be shorter (there may be problems since 25 lines)
 - Discriminant names are preferable for functions, classes, files or a set of files.
 Because it is easy to debug and rename.
 - Limit your comments.
 It is better to make functions or code more clearly by using an explicate name rather than adding a comment.
 - Some comments are very important, for example opition explanation.